Feedback

 As SLIMalloc has demonstrated, the so-called "security" industry generates its revenues exactly in the same deceptive way – with a never-ending trap and never through progress: on the contrary, as time goes the security market grows exponentially, demonstrating the inefficience of eye-wateringly expensive "security" products which themselves are... injecting critical vulnerabilities!
 (Kaspersky and Symantec show that this is an international issue).
 Light is the best disinfectant.

-The open-source ecosystem (GNU, Linux) did not invent crookery: since day one, Microsoft had a very similar system in place, and Remote-Anything (TWD's 1998 first product, with 280m licenses deployed in 138 countries) had to replace several Win32 API and LibC calls on a weekly basis to merely stay alive (making the executable file grow, yet run faster, and more reliably).
+The open-source ecosystem (GNU, Linux) did not invent this trick: since day one, Microsoft had a very similar system in place, and Remote-Anything (TWD's 1998 first product, with 280m licenses deployed in 138 countries) had to replace several Win32 API and LibC calls on a weekly basis to merely stay alive (making the executable file grow, yet run faster, and more reliably).

 RA was surviving – thus the need for the Microsoft VIA (Virus Information Alliance) well-funded proxies, and later for Windows "Defender", to eradicate the (from their point of view undesirable) competitors that do not directly contribute to Microsoft revenues by paying a tax to merely see their programs survive... an operating system acting like an ever-reconfigured mines field.